 Research questions relevant to regulatory authorities and HTA bodies regarding the utilisation, safety, efficacy (or effectiveness) and impact of medicines are detailed in the European Public Assessment Report (EPAR) available for each centrally authorised product on the EMA website, with general pharmacovigilance-related aspects being described in Modules of the Good Pharmacovigilance Practices (GVP).
 The European Network of Health Technology Assessment (EUnetHTA) describes The criteria to select and prioritise health technologies for additional evidence generation (2012) and discusses clinical evidentiary requirements to support the study design strategy in Strengthening the Interface of Evidence-Based Decision Making Across European Regulators and Health Technology Assessment Bodies (Value Health 2022:S1098-3015(22)00104-8).

 In a second step, a research question is formulated through “a logical statement that progresses from what is known or believed to be true to that which is unknown and requires validation”, as described in Developing great research questions (Am J Health Syst Pharm.
 2008;65(17):1667-70).
-A poorly defined research question can hinder create confusion and jeopardise the development of a clear and meaningful protocol.
-This can make the evaluation of the study results against the unclear question irrelevant and hamper the publication of the study.
+A poorly defined research question can jeopardise the development of a clear and meaningful protocol and can impact the interpretation of the results of the study and its further publication.
 How to formulate research recommendations (BMJ.
 2006;333(7572):804-6) proposes the EPICOT format with 5 core elements for research recommendations on the effects of treatments: Evidence (source of the current evidence), Population (population characterised by any diagnosis, disease stage, comorbidity, risk factor, sex, age, ethnic group, specific inclusion or exclusion criteria, clinical setting), Intervention (type, frequency, dose, duration, prognostic factor), Comparison (placebo, routine care, alternative treatment/management), Outcome (which clinical or patient related outcomes will the researcher need to measure, improve, influence or accomplish; which methods of measurement should be used), and Time stamp (date of literature search or recommendation).
 This format was adopted by EUnetHTA in its Position paper on how to formulate research recommendations (2015).